sakha002/tutorials-go/main/go_basics_part1.md

 I found that Go linter does not like "_" in the variable names.

 Also class names ( for example "deck" here) start with lowercase.

+## The First Assignment

+okay so the basic for loop syntax reminder: 'for i := 0; i <6; i++ {}'
+reminders:
+	use ; not ,
+	don't ever use 'in'!
+	range is only for slices/arrays

+if else syntax: 'if statement {} else {}' if you use math.Mod(), then the argument needs to be float, a better way is to use % ( 7 % 2) you can include multiple items in the print statement with ',' separator.